DemonAxe1/Temple-Island/README.md

 # Temple-Island

-<h1>Python Rock Paper and Scissors game!</h1>
+<h1>Temple Island Game!</h1>

 <h2>Description</h2>
-This is a short mini-game that is a crossroad system.
+This is a short mini-game that uses a crossroad system.
 The player is stuck at a crossroads and can only go left or right.
 The goal is to get through the game without dying and recovering the treasure.
 <br />